 Why does it matter?

-Climate change is the long-term shift in weather conditions (temperature, humidity, winds and extreme weather events) and is often discussed regarding protecting our wildlife or preventing further damage to our oceans and forests.
-It should be talked about more when considering the impact on our health.
+Climate change is the long-term shift in weather conditions (temperature, humidity, winds, and extreme weather events).
+It is often discussed regarding protecting our wildlife or preventing further damage to our oceans and forests.
+However, it should be talked about more when considering its impact on our health.
 A child born in 2020 will live in a world that is more than 4 degrees warmer than the pre-industrial average and will be at greater risk of various acute illnesses and long-term health consequences.

 The Bottom Line:

-More research needs to be done to define the burden of climate change on our health accurately.
-But, in the interim, we can all be environmental champions, from making changes in our own lives to reducing our carbon footprint and educating and influencing our colleagues and patients to do the same.
+More research is needed to accurately define the burden of climate change on our health.
+But in the interim, we can all be environmental champions, making changes in our own lives to reduce our carbon footprint and educating and influencing our colleagues and patients to do the same.

 Reviewed by: Tina Abi Abdallah